srknc/graphite2zabbix/README.md

 graphite2zabbix
 ===============

-A small script to get data from graphite and put them to zabbix server
+small project to get data from graphite and put them to zabbix server to create triggers.

 USAGE
 - edit conf section at the script